Bored-Leaf/Bored-Leaf/README.md

   - *etc.*
 -->

-# Projects
-## Game Engine

 <!-- Ideas:
         - One with OpenGL/Vulkan where you type and a 3d version of it is on the screen as you type (Maybe only takes a couple seconds worth of text?).
 Camera also moves around smoothly (Maybe more erratically the faster you type?).
 Maybe instead of flat objects, use particles and trails to fill in the space?
-        - A website that will also serve as the github pages webpage to host my portfolio projects.
+        - A website that will also serve as the github pages webpage to host my personal portfolio projects.

     Should do: If my skills improved and is warrented/beneficial enough, recreate previous from the ground up and provide links and a quick (no more than a couple sentances) of what